b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 >
 > *Pointing to verses in Alma 3:5-6, he shows us why we can interpret “skin” as clothing: First, the Lamanites were naked, “save it were the skin which was girded about their loins,” and then, “the skins of the Lamanites were dark.”
 He asks — as we should ask — do they not refer to the same thing?
 Clothing, or garments?
 Surely that is a possibility.*

-"See, the scriptures aren't racist if we completely ignore [homographs](https://www.merriam-webster.com/grammar/homophones-vs-homographs-vs-homonyms) in the English language!"
+"See, the scriptures aren't racist if we completely ignore English language [homographs](https://www.merriam-webster.com/grammar/homophones-vs-homographs-vs-homonyms)!"

 &nbsp;

 > *There are also multiple references to garments — (skin or skins) — being made white in the blood of the Lamb.
 Clearly, that is symbolic of Christ’s Atonement.
-It is not a literal interpretation of what happens if we dip clothing into blood.
-Could there be a symbolic meaning to “skin”?
+It is not a literal interpretation of what happens if we dip clothing into blood. ==Could there be a symbolic meaning to “skin”==?
 What about “black,” “blackness, “dark” or “darkness”?*
 >
 > *Black and blackness can mean a color and dark or darkness can refer to hue.
 But they can also mean emotions, countenance or state of one’s soul.
 Words like “gloomy,” “despondent” or “dejected” are dark.
 Despair — and the pit of grief — are black.
 I would argue that Hitler had the blackest of souls while the white light that emanates from Reverend Desmond Tutu is inspiring in all the best ways.*